sirrice/sirrice.github.io/researchmodel.md

         P(good | research) >> P(good | nonresearch)

-For some people, it turns out this assumption is not true, and it is better to leave research and do “real work”.
+For some people, it turns out this assumption is not true, and it is better to leave research and do _real work_.
 Typically it is more due to `P(good | nonresearch) >> P(good | research)` than `P(research | you)→0` as some would imply.

 Arguably, there are many many avenues where this is the case---joining a non-profit, finding an arbitrage opportunity, social entrepreneurship, teaching, etc.  That's totally cool.